alex8Salgado/jersey_shop_sefinal/README.md

 2. Start Apache and MySQL from the XAMPP Control Panel
 3. Open `http://localhost/phpmyadmin` and import the database
 4. Visit `http://localhost/index1.php` in your browser
+5. THE CORRECT CREDENTIALS ARE username = "Admin1" password = "AdminPass"

 ## Database